cyverse/operation-sanity/readme.md

 - The process for checking all 5 featured images will look like:
 	1. launch
 	1. check
-	1. ssh <--hard to do item
+	1. ssh <--standalone hard to do item
 	1. cleanup